UniversalScientificTechnologies/UST_docs/THUNDERMILL/index.md

 # Electric Field Sensors

-The THUNDERMILL are an advanced, high-precision electric field mill sensor developed for measuring static and semi-static electric fields.
+The THUNDERMILL is an advanced, high-precision electric field mill sensor developed for measuring static and semi-static electric fields.
 It offers consistent performance in stationary and portable setups in a broad range of meteorological conditions.
 Its robust design and precise measurement capabilities make it ideal for research institutions, meteorological monitoring, and industrial safety applications.

 ![THUNDERMILL01 mounted in mountains](THUNDERMILL01_mounted.jpg)